Skip to main content

 shutterstock 2106393530

-When contemplating the replacement of a load bearing wall, the primary concern should always be maintaining the building's structural integrity.
+When considering the replacement of a load bearing wall, the main focus should be maintaining the building's structural stability.

 Here are some key considerations and options when replacing a load-bearing wall: